Basic operations with tables

 Double-click two tables that you want to compare.

-In the editor, click the Compare with button () and select the second table.
+In the editor, click the Compare Content button () and select the second table.

 If needed, change the value of the Tolerance parameter in the comparison dialog.
 The Tolerance parameter defines a maximum number of differences that are allowed between two result sets.
 For example, if you want to consider two rows as equal if their data differs in a single column, enter